tallcomponents/content/guide/tallpdf/text.md

 Each numbered item is assigned one or more numbers.
 An item at level 0 is assigned a single number, an item at level 1 is assigned 2 numbers, etc. The render engine maintains a counter for each level and increments this counter after each assignment.
 When a counter is incremented, all counters at higher levels are automatically reset.
 Counters are 1-based.
 An item may reset the counter of its own level by setting its RestartNumbering property.

-A fragment may include these numbers in its number fragment by using context fields (see Chapter <a href="context-fields">Context Fields</a> for more details).
+A fragment may include these numbers in its number fragment by using context fields (see Chapter [Context Fields](context-fields) for more details).
 The following shows a typical item list with two levels.
 The table that follows shows examples of how the bold-faced item may be formatted and resolved.
 &nbsp;<ul><li>
 first item at level 0</li><li>
 second item at level 0